Updated 1st June 2018

 - touring caravans manufactured after 1992 are automatically registered with the Central Registration & Identification Scheme (CRiS), a type of “log book” for caravans – if yours is not yet registered, you might want to consider the benefits of the security provided in the event of a theft, or some other incident, when you need to identify your tourer to the local authorities;

-- a Camping Card International (popularly known as a camping “carnet”) maybe a useful means of earning yourself discounts at a number of French caravan sites – it is issued for a small fee by the Camping and Caravanning Club, amongst others, and membership of recognised clubs such as this may also earn you discounts on the cost of your touring caravan insurance;
+- a Camping Card International (popularly known as a camping “carnet”) maybe a useful means of earning yourself discounts at a number of French caravan sites – it is issued for a small fee by the Camping and Caravanning Club, amongst others;

 - European campsite specialists, ACSI, also offer a range of discounts at various French campsites – especially if you are visiting out of season – together with guides to caravanning in France;